 Menu Close

-Compositionality – the use of parts which can be put together in organised, ordered ways, like the parts of a face.
+Parts which can be put together in organised, ordered ways, like bits of a face.

 Cats, dogs, other animals, and people